Halloween is such fun for children and their families, why wouldn’t the furry family member enjoy going trick-or-treating too?

 - Be extra alert!
 There may be other dogs out, and kids in a candy frenzy do not look where they are going.
 Neither do parents looking for their kids.

-- Take along some treats (dog treats, not candy!) for him, and reward him periodically for being such a good dog.
+- Take along some treats (dog treats, not candy!), and reward them periodically for being such a good dog.

-- If he seems unhappy, don’t force him to come along.
-Take him home and give him a dog-safe goody.
+- If your dog seems unhappy, don’t force them to come along.
+Take them home and give them a dog-safe goody.

 About that candy: be sure that your dog does not get any of it.
 It is not good for dogs, and chocolate is poisonous to them.
 Ingesting wrappers and little trinkets and toys that some people give away can also be very harmful.